OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 | 9 | 0.3   | 0 | 0 | TN |
 | 10 | 0.5   | 1 | 0 | FP |

 If a patient is predicted to have the outcome and has the outcome (during the time-at-risk) then this is called as a true positive (TP).
 If a patient is predicted to have the outcome but does not have the outcomethen this is called a false positive (FP).
 If a patient is predicted to not have the outcome and does not have the outcome then this is called a true negative (TN).
-Finally, if a patient is predicted to not have the outcome but does have the outcome then this is called a false negative (FN).
+Finally, if a patient is predicted to not have the outcome but does have the outcome then this is called a false negative (FN). \index{true positive} \index{false positive} \index{true negative} \index{false negative}

 The following threshold based metrics are: